 Another User: "I disabled the GeForce GTX 1050 card.
 I am using the Intel HD Graphics 630.
 MOVIE CAPTURE IS NOW WORKING!!!!!
 I like this App."

-Actually, no. It depends on the speed of your computer.
+Actually, no. It depends on the power of your computer.

 If you have a slow computer and you set up the video quality at 100%, and the frame rate at a maximum of 100, it may actually result in a slow, inconsistent video when you play it back.